Bristol Industrial Museum

-The Bristol Industrial Museum was a museum in Bristol, England, located on Prince's Wharf beside the Floating Harbour and which closed in 2006.
-On display were items from Bristol's industrial past – including aviation, car and bus manufacture, and printing – and exhibits documenting Bristol's maritime history.
+The Bristol Industrial Museum was a museum in Bristol, England, located on Prince's Wharf beside the Floating Harbour.
+It opened in the former transit sheds L and M on Princes Wharf in 1978.
+On display were items from Bristol's industrial past – including aviation, car and bus manufacture, printing – and exhibits documenting Bristol's maritime history.
 The museum was managed by Bristol City Council along with nearby preserved industrial relics along Prince's Wharf, including the Bristol Harbour Railway, cranes and a small fleet of preserved vessels.
 The railway, cranes and vessels all now form part of the working exhibits at M Shed Museum.

-The museum closed its doors to the public on 29 October 2006.
-M Shed, the new Museum of Bristol has been created on the site, keeping the same façade and many of the exhibits.
-It opened 17 June 2011.
+The museum closed its doors to the public on 29 October 2006 to become M Shed, the Museum of Bristol, with the same façade and incorporating many of the exhibits.
+The new museum opened on 17 June 2011.